nithinK-142/tmdb-movies/README.md

 # TMDB Movie App

 TMDB Movie App is a web application that allows users to explore popular and top-rated movies sourced from the TMDB (The Movie Database) API.
-With a sleek and intuitive interface, users can easily navigate through a wide selection of movies and access key information such as titles, posters, ratings, and overviews.
+Users can conveniently switch between the two categories to explore different movie options.
 [PREVIEW](https://tmdbmovies1.netlify.app/).

 ## Prerequisites